 Work type: Fractional / Part-time, Full-time

 Categories: Academic-related Staff

-Applications are invited for appointment as Part-time Senior Lecturer/Lecturer (holding the title of Educational Psychologist) in the Department of Psychology (Ref.: 499213), to commence as soon as possible for 12 months.
+Applications are invited for appointment as Full-time/Fractional Senior Lecturer/Lecturer (holding the title of Educational Psychologist) in the Department of Psychology (Ref.: 503164), to commence on April 1, 2021 or as soon as possible thereafter, on a fixed-term basis, for two years and nine months.

 The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V. and academic transcripts.
-Review of applications will commence as soon as possible and continue until January 31, 2020, or until the post is filled, whichever is the earlier.
+Applicants should apply online and upload an up-to-date C.V. and detailed transcripts.
+Review of applicants will commence as soon as possible and continue until March 1, 2021 (extended to May 1, 2021), or until the post is filled, whichever is the earlier.